adobe/spectrum-css-grid/README.md

 # spectrum-css-grid

-A CSS-Grid implementation of the [Spectrum][spectrum-link] Design Language's grid system.
+A CSS-Grid implementation of the Spectrum Design Language's grid system.

 ## Goals